WHO says Africa to see 1st vaccine doses from COVAX in March

-Doses of the vaccines are expected to be allocated to countries based on population size and the severity of the outbreak, with health workers considered highest priority after thousands have been infected.
+Some 600 million doses are expected to come from COVAX.
+Doses expected to be allocated to countries based on population size and the severity of the outbreak, with health workers considered highest priority after thousands have been infected.
 The African continent is now recording about 30,000 new virus cases per day overall compared to 18,000 during the first surge months ago.

 “Unfortunately, our deaths are increasing very rapidly,” Africa Centers for Disease Control and Prevention director John Nkengasong said in a separate briefing.